Frequently Asked Questions

 How can I improve my smile?

-Dr. Thomas A. Bowles & Associates will be happy to provide you with a complimentary consultation and treatment plan outlining your options based on your individual needs and desires.
+We offer many cosmetic and restorative options to enhance your smile, including orthodontic treatment, professional tooth whitening, porcelain veneers, porcelain crowns, and replacing old or dark fillings.
+Dr. Thomas A. Bowles & Associates will be happy to provide a complimentary consultation and a personalized treatment plan based on your individual needs and goals.

 What is periodontal disease?

-Periodontal Disease is a serious chronic infection of the gums and bone surrounding the teeth.
-This infection happens when bacterial plaque, or “biofilm”, causes inflammation.
-The bacterial infection and inflammation destroy the gum, bone and tissues.
-Periodontal Disease is the leading cause of tooth loss in adults and affects 3 out of 4 people during their lifetime.
-Some risk factors include family history, smoking, stress, hormonal changes, diabetes and poor oral health.
+Periodontal disease is a chronic infection that affects the gums and the bone supporting your teeth.
+It develops when bacterial plaque, or “biofilm,” causes ongoing inflammation that damages gum tissue, bone, and connective structures.
+This condition is the leading cause of tooth loss in adults and affects the majority of people at some point in their lives.
+Risk factors include genetics, smoking, stress, hormonal changes, diabetes, and inadequate oral hygiene.

 What is gingivitis?